eriksank/jsonlex/README.md

 * `"\n"` -> `\n`
 * `\s` -> `\`

-This simple text format has a common line discipline and absolutely suitable for use with shell scripts.
+This simple text format has a common line discipline and is absolutely suitable for use with shell scripts.

 ### Output in json